Little Birds Have Fast Hearts

-In 2007, the albums were reissued as part of the compilation Die Like a Dog Quartet: The Complete FMP Recordings."
+In 2007, the albums were reissued as part of the compilation Die Like a Dog Quartet: The Complete FMP Recordings.

 Reception

-The albums were included in The Wire's 1998 and 1999 year-end Rewinds listing 50 notable recordings.
+The albums were included in The Wires 1998 and 1999 year-end Rewinds listing 50 notable recordings.

 Regarding the 1998 release, AllMusic reviewer Joslyn Lane wrote: "there is no 'casual' mode, there is no collapsing into old forms, this is a work-out, and all four musicians give 100 percent as they are known to do.
 This is not music for people wanting to hear some nice jazz, some hum-along-able standards; this is music for listeners who want to take a journey and are willing to let this quartet steer."
 Concerning the 1999 release, Lane stated: "Little Birds Have Fast Hearts, No. 2 complements the first volume, including more of this quartet's excellent interplay and self-feeding energy."

 The authors of the Penguin Guide to Jazz Recordings awarded the albums 4 stars, calling Parker and Drake "the best 'rhythm section' Brötz has had for years."
 They commented: "Kondo, one of the most unfettered and genie-like spirits in free playing, is far too seldom encountered in this kind of situation now and his madcap sounds are the heat-haze high-altitude counter to Peter's massive, earth-rooted oratory."

 Author Todd S. Jenkins stated: "all is spontaneously improvised and absolutely frenetic.
 Parker and Drake pave the way with brisk turns and spills, trying to trip up the dextrous hornmen with little success.
 On the second volume, Brötzmann stretches out on both clarinet and tarogato, complementing the cloudless pitch of Kondo's trumpet."

 Peter Margasak, in a 1999 article for the Chicago Reader, called the albums "the best work I've heard from any of Brotzmann's ensembles in five years," and remarked: "Kondo adapts the dark, smeary sound of Miles's better electric albums..., stripping off the funky grooves and running them through Brotzmann and Parker's sublimely muscular improvisational wringer."